Nia Jax: Other media

 In July 2017, Jax joined the cast of the reality television series Total Divas beginning in its seventh season.

 In August 2017, rapper Magneto Dayo released a song dedicated to her titled "Nia Jax".

 Personal life

 On August 2, 2014, Fanene and her cousin Ata Maivia-Johnson (the mother of Dwayne "The Rock" Johnson), were hospitalized after being hit head-on by a drunk driver in Clermont, Florida.
 The driver was subsequently charged with driving under the influence.

+In April 2024, Fanene was baptized into the Christian faith at Discovery Church in Orlando, Florida.